ayonadee/prizegenerator/README.md

 **Service #2 + #3**

-These both generate a random “Object”, that generates a:
+These both generate a random “Object”, that respectively generates a:

-Random number
+range of random number

-Random letter

-API call to an external API
+a range of random letters

 **Service #4**

-This service creates an “Object” based upon the results of service #2 + #3 using some pre-defined rules.
+This service creates an “Object” based upon the results of service #2 + #3 that allocates 50% of the cash prize if there is a 4 in your account number and it starts with an A and 25% of the cash prize if you only have a 4 in your account number.

 # Architecture